L.A.’s new ordinance requires energy and water efficiency benchmarking

 The City of Los Angeles recently passed an ordinance requiring buildings of 20,000 sf or more to take steps to improve energy and water efficiency.

 - Benchmark their use of energy and water consumption

 - Provide this information to the Los Angeles Department of Building and Safety

 - Demonstrate steps being taken to reduce energy and water consumption

-In L.A., 4% of the city’s buildings are responsible for half of the total energy used in the city, so this ordinance could have a significant impact on consumption.
+In Los Angeles 4% of the city’s buildings are responsible for half of the total energy used in the city, so this ordinance could have a significant impact on consumption.
 Building owners must benchmark their energy and water use using the ENERGY STAR Portfolio Manager.

 Facilities will be able to compare their use of energy and water to comparably sized buildings.
 The ordinance also lets building owners know about and take advantage of tax incentives that help reduce consumption.

 “The program will be phased in over the next two years and while it is somewhat involved, there are many benefits to building owners,” says Klaus Reichardt, Founder, and CEO of Waterless Co., a manufacturer of no-water urinals and other restroom.

 No, the system has its own cellular gateway that connects to BuildingAdvice’s data center.

 You will probably need to work with them to acquire utility bills, but should not need their involvement beyond that.
 However, in some situations, utilities may offer rebates for energy efficiency efforts, in which case you might need to coordinate with them.